-A big part of this will rest of the quality of the financial advice you provide, as well as your quality of service.
-However, another crucial aspect of it is to use financial marketing services in a wise way to keep them engaged, delighted and informed about your news and services.
+A big part of this will rest on the quality of the financial advice you provide, as well as your quality of service.
+However, another crucial aspect is to use your marketing in a wise way to keep them engaged, delighted and informed about your news and services.

 Here are 4 ways you can use financial marketing services to increase client retention and satisfaction:

-1. Create Content That is Focussed on the Client
+1. Create Content That is Focused on the Client

 Even if clients may move on from your company over time, it won’t be due to your lack of engagement with them.
 Moreover, they’ll have nothing but good things to say about you to others; which means more potential clients for you down the line.